phisn/algebraic-server-reconciliation/docs/main.typ

 The architecture below shows how the networking layer implements earlier concepts in practice and how the proposed method integrates into an end-to-end stack.
 It also clarifies the runtime dataflow we evaluate later.

-#pagebreak(weak: true)

 == Overview

-Our networking system is designed as an independent layer (the "networking layer") positioned beneath the game system (the "game layer").
+Our networking system is designed as an independent layer (the "network layer") positioned beneath the game system (the "game layer").
 The goal is to expose minimal complexity, making game development akin to creating a single-player game.
 The game system comprises a "world" (representing the game state), game logic that modifies this world, and events.
 These events facilitate communication between different logic elements and trigger user-facing indicators, such as animations.

 This separation of concerns within the game system itself facilitates a cleaner interface with the underlying networking layer, as illustrated below.

 #figure(
-  pad(top: 20pt, bottom: 20pt, image("diagrams/design-game-network-layer.svg")),
+  pad(top: 20pt, bottom: 20pt, image("diagrams/design-game-network-layer.svg", width: 40%)),
   caption: [
     The fundamental division between the game layer, responsible for gameplay mechanics and presentation, and the network layer, responsible for communication.
   ],
 )

-#pagebreak(weak: true)

 === Four quadrants model

 Visually, the game and networking layers can be divided into four quadrants.
 The horizontal axis differentiates between the server and the client.
 As in #ref(<theory>), we use the classic server/client model, where the server has authority over the game world.
 Clients can only interact with the game world by sending their inputs, where the server will send updates to the game world (called replication) and events (for example, to trigger animations).
 The version of the world maintained on the client, which is partially updated through replication, is referred to as the "world view."

 #figure(
-  pad(top: 20pt, bottom: 20pt, image("diagrams/design-four-server-client.svg", height: 50%)),
+  pad(top: 20pt, bottom: 20pt, image("diagrams/design-four-server-client.svg", width: 40%)),
   caption: [
     Building on this client-server distinction, we now incorporate the differentiation between the game and network layers.
   ],
 )

-#pagebreak(weak: true)

 === Server and Client

 The vertical axis, as previously introduced, differentiates between the game and network layers.
 Both the game and networking layers must serve two distinct scenarios: operating as a server or as a client.
 First, looking at the game layer, the server usually does not want to render the world.
-This independence not only boosts performance by avoiding unnecessary rendering overhead on the server but also simplifies porting the server logic to environments without graphical capabilities.
+This independence not only boosts performance by avoiding unnecessary rendering overhead on the server, but also simplifies porting the server logic to environments without graphical capabilities.

 Most game logic is also only needed on the server, as changes are replicated authoritatively to the client.
 An exception could be user-controlled elements of the game world, such as the player character.
 However, similar to the approach in #ref(<theory>), we distinctly define this as "prediction logic" to improve cohesion.
 Additional event-based visuals, like animations, are typically only required on the client, as they do not impact the core game logic.
 This ensures that client-side presentation details do not impose constraints or unnecessary complexity on the authoritative server-side game simulation.